pozgerab/WynnBuild/README.md

 You can configure the mod with **/build config** command.
 You can disable all buttons or access the encoded value of your current atree.
 Ability tree presets are also configurable.

+## Custom / Crafted Items
+You can now use crafted (or custom if you're using the builder) items in your builds.
+The mod detects crafted items automatically and use them in the build.
+Custom item are only available in the [**Builder**](#Builder)

 ## Ability Tree Presets
 You can create or delete ability tree presets in the new menu opened by **/saveatrees** or **/build saveatrees**.
 Your current class will be assigned for the saved builds.